AndreyEfimovDev/StartToSwiftUI/README.md

 ### 🔍 Smart Organisation
 - Categorise resources by topic, difficulty level, post dates
-- Powerful search and filtering capabilities
+- Advanced search and filtering capabilities
 - Quick access to your frequently used favourite materials

 ### ☁️ Sync & Backup